Skip to content

 5 min readWritten by Ali Jabbar

-Several government-backed and government-supported schemes exist to help first-time buyers get onto the property ladder.
-This guide covers every current option, how they work, and which one might suit your situation.
+A handful of government-backed and government-supported schemes are there to help first-time buyers onto the property ladder.
+This guide runs through each current option, how it works, and who it tends to suit.

 What schemes are currently available for first-time buyers?

-The UK government and devolved administrations run several programmes designed to make homeownership more accessible.
-Some reduce the amount you need to save, others subsidise the purchase price, and a few offer financial bonuses to boost your deposit.
+The UK government and the devolved administrations run a number of programmes aimed at making homeownership easier to reach.
+Some cut the amount you need to save.
+Others bring down the purchase price, and a few pay a bonus straight into your deposit savings.

 Shared Ownership: buy a share, pay rent on the rest

-Shared Ownership lets you buy a share of a property (between 25% and 75%) and pay rent on the remaining share to a housing association.
-You only need a mortgage and deposit for the share you’re buying, making the upfront costs significantly lower.
+Shared Ownership lets you buy a share of a property, usually between 25% and 75%, and pay rent to a housing association on the share you do not own.
+Since your mortgage and deposit only cover the share you are buying, the money you need upfront is much smaller.

 How Shared Ownership works